 The Egyptian Museum and King Tutankhamun’s Burial Mask

-As soon as our guide Youssef picked us up from our AirbnbOpens in a new tab., we headed to “The Egyptian Museum” or “The Egyptian Museum of Antiquities.”
+As soon as our guide Youssef picked us up from our Airbnb, we headed to “The Egyptian Museum” or “The Egyptian Museum of Antiquities.”
 The museum is located near Al-Tahrir square.
 This museum is famous because it’s one of the largest museums in Cairo and holds around 120,000 artifacts from ancient Egyptian civilization.
 Furthermore, it has one of the most valuable items of ancient Egyptian antiquities, which is the mask of King Tutankhamun and his Ark.
 The museum is open daily from 9:00 AM to 5:00 PM.
 Tickets prices are 200 EGP($13) and for students is 100 EGP($7).
 I had a little trouble because my older son is tall for his age, and they thought he was an adult.
 The security guard wasn’t trying to let him enter the museum initially, telling us we needed to pay more.

-Taking a tourOpens in a new tab. of this museum is definitely worth it.
+Taking a tour of this museum is definitely worth it.
 In the museum, you can see the legendary golden burial mask of King Tut, mummified corpses, the rosetta stone, and other historical items.
 Take note, when visiting the museum, you’ll need to pay extra if you want to carry a camera other than the one on your smartphone.
 If you pay for the privilege to use your camera, you won’t be allowed to take photos or videos of King Tut’s mask.

 Khan El-Khalili Bazaar